second-state/witc/README.md

 ### Why witc?

 You might wonder why you need `witc` since `wit-bindgen` already exists.
-Although `wit-bindgen` is good, it is currently in active development.
-Additionally, the Component Model and Canonical ABI change frequently with large updates.
-We create `witc` to serve as a middle project to wait for `wit-bindgen` to become stable, and at that point, we will contribute to `wit-bindgen`.
+Although `wit-bindgen` is good, it is currently in active development, and `witc` will explore different approach that increases the diversity of wit related toolchain.
+Additionally, the Component Model and Canonical ABI change frequently with large updates, in this sense `witc` will serve as a middle project to wait for `wit-bindgen` to become stable.
+We will contribute to `wit-bindgen` at that point, for these reasons, we will support a small number of features in `witc` that only ensuring that the basic demo works.
-With `witc`, it increases the diversity in wit related toochain.
-For these reasons, we will only support a small number of features in `witc`, ensuring that the basic demos will work.